-While assumptions hurt relationships, silence and active listening strengthen them.
+While assumptions hurt relationships, silence, and active listening strengthen it.
 With every empathetic action, the leader makes a deposit into the trust bank and opens another line of connection with the engineer.
 Once the leader begins understanding the engineer and their actions, the sky becomes clear, and coaching and guiding the engineer becomes easier.

 Before offering advice or reassurance, leaders have to offer empathy.
 Many leaders fall into the trap of giving advice because they believe they have to "fix" the situation.
 By approaching analytically and intellectually and sticking to wrong assumptions, empathy is blocked.
 The only way for the leader to hear what the engineer is saying is by starting with active listening and empathy.
 When the leader sees that the engineer releases their tension and their flow of words come to a natural halt, the leader becomes successful with their empathetic approach.